glyphobet/fragments/README.md

 Credits
 -------

 Fragments is Copyright 2012 by Matt Chisholm, and is released under the BSD License.
-It is available [on GitHub](https://github.com/glyphobet/fragments).
+It is available [on GitHub](https://github.com/glyphobet/fragments) and [on PyPI](http://pypi.python.org/pypi/fragments).
 Many thanks to Ross Cohen for his thoughts on the idea, and for preparing Precise Codeville Merge for use in Fragments.